Get started with a few quick questions

 Red Flags When Hiring a Development Partner

-Research from Deloitte's Global Outsourcing Survey suggests 20-25% of outsourcing relationships fail within the first two years.
+Industry research, including Deloitte's outsourcing analyses, suggests 20-25% of outsourcing relationships face significant challenges within the first two years.
 Most failures stem from operational misalignment, not technical incompetence.
 Watch for these warning signs:

 No discovery phase.
 A company that jumps straight to quoting without understanding your business is optimizing for their revenue, not your outcomes.
 The discovery phase is where good projects are built and bad ones are prevented.